 “In reality, it just doesn’t work for some people to do that,” said Meade.
 “Frankly, I think that’s an individual choice.”

-If a new mom is looking for a reason to breastfeed, Meade encourages to do any amount because it offers protection from infection, lowers SIDS risk, decreases rates of leukemia and lymphoma, allergies, asthma, and more.
+If a new mom is looking for a reason to breastfeed, Meade encourages her to do any amount she can because it offers protection from infection, lowers SIDS risk, decreases rates of leukemia and lymphoma, allergies, asthma, and more.

 “What I really hate to see is when moms feel so frustrated and feel like, if they’re going to give their baby formula, they might as well give up on breastfeeding,” said Meade.
 The pediatrician also recommends women and new moms find providers they connect with and choose those who make them feel heard.